-- Let's work with some principles of animation.
-Illusion is a basic principle of animation, so this is the one you're going to experiment with now. - a.
+- a.
 Follow these instructions: - I. Stand or sit still and extend your arms out in front, with your index fingers pointed at each other in front of your face at eye-level.
 Fingers must be 2 or 3 centimeters apart. - II.
 Bring your fingers close to your eyes. - III.
 Focus your attention on and look to a point about 3 meters away. - IV.
 Slowly move the fingers a little bit away from your eyes.
 What do you see?

-- b.
+b.
 Now, move the index fingers closer to each other and then farther apart.
 What happens?

 Personal answers.
-Example: The floating finger gets long and then short. - c.
+Example: The floating finger gets long and then short.

+- c.
 Close one eye.
-What happens?
-Personal answers.
-Example: The illusion disappears. - d.
+What happens? - d.
 Look at the tips of your index fingers.
 What happens?

 Personal answers.
 Example: The illusion disappears.

-2 What about making a real animation?
-Follow these instructions to make an animated flip book.
+- What about making a real animation?
+Follow these instructions to make an animated flip book. - a.

-- a.
 Think of a very simple figure like a ball, a cube, a stick figure and of a simple movement. - b.
 Use the lower corner of your notebook to draw. - c.
 Draw the sequence of figures that will make your animation, each figure on a different page. - d.
 Flip the pages to see your animation in action. - e.
 There!
 You made your first animation.
 Congratulations! - 3 How different would your animation be if you used an online app to make it?
 Experiment with one of apps your teacher is going to share with you.
 What is the science behind the online experience?

 Personal answers.
 Example: It is possible to create more scenarios and movement using the online tool.
-The online experience puts together different knowledge, such as: algorithms to move the pixels and Physics-based simulations to help create real life like movement.
+The online experience puts together different knowledge, such as: algorithms to move the pixels and Physicsbased simulations to help create real life like movement.